John Mahaffey

+Early life

 Mahaffey was born in Kerrville, Texas.
 He attended the University of Houston in Houston, Texas.
-He turned pro in 1971 after graduating in 1970 with a degree in psychology.
+Mahaffey graduated in 1970 with a degree in psychology.

+Professional career

-Mahaffey came close to winning back to back U.S. Opens.
-In 1975 he lost in a playoff to Lou Graham at the Medinah Country Club in Medinah, Illinois.
-The following year Mahaffey had a two-shot lead after 54 holes at the Atlanta Athletic Club in Johns Creek, Georgia before shooting a final round 73 and finishing T4th.
+In 1971, Mahaffey turned pro.
+He came close to winning back-to-back U.S. Opens.
+At the 1975 U.S. Open he lost in a playoff to Lou Graham at the Medinah Country Club in Medinah, Illinois.
+The following year, at the 1976 U.S. Open, Mahaffey had a two-shot lead after 54 holes at the Atlanta Athletic Club in Johns Creek, Georgia before shooting a final round 73 and finishing T-4.

-In 1978 he won twice on the tour including one major, the PGA Championship.
-He also won the World Cup individual and team event where he was paired with Andy North in 1978.

-The 1978 PGA championship was held at Oakmont Country Club in Oakmont, Pennsylvania.
+In 1978, he won the PGA Championship.
+It was held at Oakmont Country Club in Oakmont, Pennsylvania.
 Mahaffey became the best comeback winner in PGA history after trailing Tom Watson by seven strokes with 14 holes to play.
 Ultimately, the tournament came down to a three-player playoff – Mahaffey, Watson and Jerry Pate.
 All three players made par on the first playoff hole.
 The drama ended on the second playoff hole when Pate missed the green, Watson missed a 30-foot birdie attempt and Mahaffey made his 12-foot birdie putt for the Championship.
+Later in the year he also won the World Cup individual and team event where he was paired with Andy North in 1978.

-Mahaffey played on the 1979 Ryder Cup team.
+Mahaffey played on the 1979 Ryder Cup team the following year.

+Later in his career, he began work as an announcer on Golf Channel telecasts of the PGA Tour Champions.

+Personal life

 Mahaffey lives near Houston at The Woodlands in his home state of Texas.
 His family includes wife Elizabeth, and two children.
-He works as a announcer on Golf Channel telecasts of the PGA Tour Champions.